 - 6 tablespoons olive oil

-- 2 medium to large eggplant, cut into small cubes (about 1cm)
+- 2 eggplant medium to large, cut into small cubes (about 1cm)

 - 1 tablespoon balsamic vinegar

-- a bunch of fresh basil, chopped, or a heaped teaspoon dried herbs (I use mixed Italian)
+- 1 bunch basil chopped, or a heaped teaspoon dried herbs (I use mixed Italian)

 - 1 egg